 All sessions are conducted by a closely supervised master’s or doctoral level counselor near the end of his or her training.
 Sessions are professional, ethical, and confidential.
 Clients are assigned to counselors for a semester long time period.
 The center is open Monday through Saturday year round, with the exception of university breaks.
 There are three ways to register for an appointment: by phone, call (248) 370-2633; in person, go to 250 Pawley Hall (second level); or register online.

-The Registrar’s Office administers the GRE, LSAT, PCAT, and MPRE.
-The Department of Human Development and Child Study administers the ACT, SAT, NCE and MAT (Miller Analogies Test).
+Contact the testing servives website or The Department of Human Development and Child Study administers the ACT, SAT, NCE and MAT (Miller Analogies Test).
 Information and materials on these tests are available.

 Associate Provost: Anne Hitt, Ph.D.